 Two helpful tips are to wear gloves and to make sure that you secure all folds, regardless of which method you use, with rubber bands or one of the above tools.
 Also make sure you tie tightly.
 Material will expand when it is wet, so making sure to tie each fold will secure the dye in place.
 Get it – tie dye!

-The two most obvious differences between a wonderful tie-dye and so-so one are color choice and color saturation.
+The two most important factors for a successful your tie dye are color choice and color saturation.
 In order to avoid a large amount of white on your finished product, the trick is to squirt enough dye into the folds.
 Squeeze the area saturated with dye to insure color penetrates the inside layers of fabric for a bold result.
 When choosing colors to place adjacent to each other, remember the color wheel.
 Do not place“opposite” colors next to each other, such as red near green, blue near orange, or yellow near purple: the results would be a brown, muddy mess.
 If you really like bright colors avoid placing a color with red mixed in it, such as purple, near green.